 Babson Social Innovation Lab

-While the Lewis Institute is dedicated to drawing forth ideas through the meetings of diverse minds, the Babson Social Innovation Lab puts those ideas into action.
-New concepts in social innovation are prototyped, evaluated, and proved in real-world contexts.
-Funded by a two-year, $500,000 grant from the Toyota Foundation, the Babson Social Innovation Lab brings together a global, interdisciplinary community of students and mentors dedicated to building a better world.
+Extending The Lewis Institute’s thought leadership the Babson Social Innovation Lab, powered by Toyota, is an action tank that incubates people and ideas.
+New concepts in social innovation are prototyped, evaluated, and proven in real-world contexts.
+The Babson Social Innovation Lab brings together a global, interdisciplinary community dedicated to building a better world.

-The Fund for Global Healthcare Entrepreneurship provides opportunities for Babson faculty and students to apply their entrepreneurial skills to the field of global health.
-As its first project, the Fund is working with the Lancet Commission on Global Surgery on the writing of several traditional and living case studies on access to and innovations in surgical care around the world.
+The Leonard A. Schlesinger Fund for Global Healthcare Entrepreneurship provides opportunities for Babson faculty and students to apply their entrepreneurial skills to the field of global health.
+As its first project, the fund is working with the Lancet Commission on Global Surgery on the writing of several traditional and living case studies on access to and innovations in surgical care around the world.

 Women’s Entrepreneurial Development Lab

-Partnering with the International NGO Made By Survivors (MBS), the team in Babson’s Social Innovation Lab has created a “prosperity model” designed to help raise the social and economic status of marginalized female populations.
-The Babson-MBS Prosperity Model is built upon three unique principles:
+Partnering with the International NGO Made By Survivors (MBS), the Women’s Entrepreneurial Development Lab is dedicated to raising the social and economic status of marginalized female populations.